U.S. 33 Realignment In Goshen

-The realignment of U.S. 33 through the City of Goshen began in May 2016.
-The project will re-route U.S. 33 away from the city’s downtown historic district and includes a bridge over the railroad tracks, a bridge over Lincoln and Cottage avenues and the widening of U.S. 33/Pike Street from S.R.
-15/Third Street to the Elkhart River.
+The realignment of U.S. 33 through Goshen will re-route the highway away from the city’s downtown historic district.
+The project includes a bridge over the railroad tracks, a bridge over Lincoln and Cottage avenues, and the widening of U.S. 33/Pike Street from State Road 15/Third Street to the Elkhart River.

 (Image courtesy of Goshen Engineering)

-The $18.9 million project was awarded to Reith-Riley in March 2016 and construction began in the spring with the demolition of several properties acquired by INDOT.
-The three-construction season project is expected to be completed following the 2018 Elkhart County Fair.
+Construction of the $18.9 million project began in May 2016 with the demolition of several properties acquired by INDOT.
+The project is expected to be completed in fall 2018.

-In 2017, most of the work on the new segment of road, new overpasses and widening of U.S. 33/Pike Street will take place.
-At that time, portions of Pike Street will be closed for up to 185 days.
-First, U.S. 33/Pike Street between Second Street and the Elkhart River Bridge will be closed (see project map below).
-Next, U.S. 33/Pike Street on BOTH sides of S.R.
-15 will be closed for up to 100 days.
-Both closures will facilitate the widening and the tying in of Pike Street to the new alignment.
+Most of the work on the new segment of road, new overpasses, and widening of U.S. 33/Pike Street occurred in 2017.
+This segment of the project involved the closure of portions of U.S. 33/Pike Street between Second Street and the Elkhart River Bridge and on both sides of S.R.
+15 U.S. 33/Pike Street.
+The closure of U.S. 33/Pike Street facilitated the widening and connecting of Pike Street to the new alignment.

 Construction cost: $18.9 million